S3-working-group/s3-practical-guide/content/src/patterns/evolving-organizations/clarify-and-develop-domains.md

 ## Overview

 A common practice in organizations is to distribute work and decision-making between people, to make good use of their limited time, energy and resources.
-In the process people are explicitly or implicitly defining and designing [domains](glossary:domain) —distinct areas of responsibility and authority within the organization.
+In the process people are explicitly or implicitly defining and designing [domains](glossary:domain) – distinct areas of responsibility and authority within the organization.
 Depending on the purpose it's meant to achieve, a domain in an organization may be  temporary (e.g for a project), or permanent (e.g. finance).

 Responsibility for domains is taken on by individuals (role keepers), or by groups of people (teams, projects, platforms, micro-enterprises, departments, etc.) Each team or role keeper contributes toward fulfilling the overall purpose of the organization by taking care of a specific area of responsibility in the organization.
 In some cases, people might keep more than one role, or be part of more than one team.